Voting At The Polls On Election Day

 - Photo ID issued by the Tennessee Department of Safety and Homeland Security

-- Photo ID issued by the federal or any state government
+- Photo ID issued by the federal or Tennessee state government

 - United States Military photo ID

-- State-issued handgun carry permit with your photo
+- Tennessee handgun carry permit with your photo

 What IDs are not acceptable?

-College student IDs and photo IDs not issued by the federal or a state government are NOT acceptable.
+College student IDs and photo IDs not issued by the federal or Tennessee state government are NOT acceptable.